gamenewsmaniaweb/gamenewsmaniaweb/README.md

 - 👋 Hi, I’m @gamenewsmaniaweb
 - 👀 I’m interested in ...
 Web Development, Content Creating
-- 🌱 I’m currently learning ...PWA for Google Blogger
+- 🌱 I’m currently learning ...
+Google Discover
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... contact@gamenewsmania.in https://www.gamenewsmania.in